-Often, pneumonia begins after an upper respiratory tract infection (an infection of the nose and throat), with symptoms of pneumonia beginning after 2 or 3 days of a cold or sore throat.
+Often, pneumonia begins after an upper respiratory tract infection (an infection of the nose and throat), with symptoms starting after 2 or 3 days of a cold or sore throat.
 It then moves to the lungs.
 Fluid, white blood cells, and debris start to gather in the air spaces of the lungs and block the smooth passage of air, making it harder for the lungs to work well.

 Signs and Symptoms

-Symptoms vary depending on the age of the child and the cause of the pneumonia, but common ones include:
+Symptoms vary depending on a child's age and what caused the pneumonia, but can include:

-- unusually rapid breathing (in some cases, this is the only symptom)
+- very fast breathing (in some cases, this is the only symptom)

 - breathing with grunting or wheezing sounds